cameronbyrne4/crypto-scribe/docs/styling.md

 # Styling Guidelines
 ## Overview
-This document outlines the visual identity for ChainQuery, focusing on a modern, data-centric aesthetic characterized by dark tones, frosted glass effects, and subtle textures.
+This document outlines the visual identity for Nous, focusing on a modern, data-centric aesthetic characterized by dark tones, frosted glass effects, and subtle textures.
 The design leverages shadcn/ui components as the foundation, customized with our design system for optimal development speed and accessibility.

 ## Component Foundation: shadcn/ui Integration